-The empty object in (82a) can be interpreted as referring back to Zhangsan's son or to Lisi's son.
-The empty subject in (82b), by contrast, can only be interpreted as coindexed with the matrix subject.
-According to Audrey Li (2014:45), (82b) has the reading of 'Zhangsan_i is happy because self's_i/his_i son has taught math; Lisi is proud because Lisi has taught linguistics.', not 'Zhangsan_i is happy because self_i's/his_i son has taught math; Lisi_j is proud because self_j 's/his_j son has taught linguistics.'
-The absence of the sloppy interpretation implies that the null subject is not derived by ellipsis, in contrast to what happens in the case of an object (82a) and also in contrast with the Japanese example (80b).
+The empty object in (77a) can be interpreted as referring to Lisi's son.
+The empty subject in (77b), by contrast, can only be interpreted as coindexed with the matrix subject.
+According to Audrey Li 2014:45, (77b) has the reading 'Zhangsan1 is happy because self's1/his1 son has taught math; Lisi is proud because Lisi has taught linguistics', not 'Zhangsan1 is happy because self1's/his1 son has taught math; Lisi2 is proud because self2 's/his2 son has taught linguistics.'